jjmax75/giphy-dog-cat-viewer/README.md

 A viewer for giphy gifs of cats and dogs

+## Next steps

+* Add data to store on next/prev
+* Check if data already available in store before fetching
+* Load images on results page if directly accessed by url or shared link

 ## Features

 * A control to show latest Cats or Dog results (no search field needed).